Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-BRpEHi7W7u0.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: When can Poison Pillars be removed?
 https://www.youtube.com/watch?v=BRpEHi7W7u0
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Can we destroy those Gas pillars?](./yt-PcJHdVtZSp0.md) [https://www.youtube.com/watch?v=PcJHdVtZSp0](https://www.youtube.com/watch?v=PcJHdVtZSp0)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: Will it be possible to remove the toxic pillars? [https://www.youtube.com/watch?v=QM6AXdaNYN4](https://www.youtube.com/watch?v=QM6AXdaNYN4)

 ### Topics